-Scleral lenses are large rigid-surface contact lenses that are custom designed, and computer lathed for each individual patient.
-These medical devices involve proper evaluation and prescribing by a licensed and skilled eye care practitioner.
+Scleral lenses are large rigid-surface contact lenses that are custom designed and computer lathed for each individual patient.
+These medical devices require proper evaluation and are prescribed by a licensed and skilled eye care practitioner.

 Who can wear scleral lenses?

 There are many applications for scleral lenses ranging from managing certain eye diseases and irregular corneas to correcting common causes of blurry vision.
 To know if you are a candidate for scleral lens wear, ask your eye care practitioner or contact lens specialist!